anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 * CPU Manager managing vCPUs that hypervisor provides to VMs.
 * Huge pages enabled in hypervisor, mapped to VM, enabled in guest OS, and mapped to pod.
 * Hardware Topology Management with NUMA enabled in hypervisor, mapped into VM, if needed enabled in guest OS, and mapped into pod.
-* Node Feature Discovery and Device Plugin Framework for CPU instructions and devices enabled in hypervisor, mapped into VM, enabled in guest OS, and mapped into pod.
+* Node Feature Discovery and Device Plugin Framework for CPU instructions and devices enabled in hypervisor, mapped into VM, if needed enabled in guest OS, and mapped into pod.

 ### 3.2.2 Container Networking Services